crStiv/summit/README.md

 - Network communication

 ## Next steps / Future Roadmap
-- Dynamic Validator sets and staking through the Ethereum staking contract
-  - Currently Summit just uses a static validator set at Genesis
-  - We will leverage EVMs staking contract and add and remove validators in a similar fashion as Ethereum
 - Deeper benchmarks
 - More optimizations (potentially DKG threshold signatures to improve throughput)
 - Full Audit and completeness Q4 2025